TheSeeker713/thes33k3r/documents/devlog.md

 ---

-### December 11, 2025 - 17:45 PM
+### [December 11th, 2025] [5:45 PM MT]
 **Status:** Cinematic Engine gating & event launch refinement

-- Postponed "Coming Soon" from December 12th to December 14th in navbar (preserving the Dec 12 ARG mystery for the puzzle/game).
+- Postponed "Coming Soon" from December 12th to December 14th in navbar (preserving the Dec 12 EARTIX mystery for the puzzle/game).
 - **Critical shift:** The game (Message + PuzzleGame) remains unlocked and accessible at all times.
 Only the Cinematic Engine (MovieScreen with YouTube) is gated behind Phase 1 (10:10 AM MST) and playback behind Phase 2 (11:11 AM MST).
 - This ensures players can continue solving puzzles while the movie theater screen remains "coming soon" until the launch window.
 - Public/rooms assets temporarily ignored until greenlight for inclusion.